animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

 Polished games can hold a player base but a good game can create a player base.

 Diabotical is polished and to an extent but the popularity will never come.
-I will probably stop playing which sucks, but the fundamental genre is dead and is too hard for people to pick up.
+I will probably stop playing which is unfortunate, but the fundamental genre is dead and is too hard for people to pick up.
 (hint.
 I did pretty quickly after the initial release of this article)

 [Another great article](https://www.esportsearnings.com/articles/the-problem-with-influencers-negatively-affecting-the-arena-fps-community-and-how-diabotical-will-revive-arena-shooters)